Response of the Hodgkin-Huxley neuron to a periodic sequence of biphasic pulses: Methods

 where $I_{Na}$, $I_K$, $I_L$, $I_{app}$, are the sodium, potassium, leak, and external current, respectively. $C=1\mu\textrm{F/cm}^2$ is the membrane capacitance.
-The input current is a periodic set of rectangular steps of height $I_0$ and width $\tau$.
-The simulations are carried out with the time step of $0.001 \textrm{ms}$ and are run for $40 \textrm{s}$, discarding the initial $4 \textrm{s}$.
+The input current was a periodic set of rectangular steps of height $I_0$ and width $\tau$.
+The calculations were carried out with the time step of $0.001 \textrm{ms}$ and were run for $40 \textrm{s}$, discarding the initial $4 \textrm{s}$.
+The differential equations were integrated using the fourth-order Runge-Kutta scheme implemented by the author.
+None of the publicly available programs were used.

 Fig. \ref{stimulus} shows the form of biphasic pulses used in the calculation.
-The emphasis of this work is on the charge-balanced stimulus shown in the top part of Fig. \ref{stimulus}.
-However the dependence of the threshold on IPG at different stimulation frequencies will also be presented for the monopolar biphasic pulses, shown in the bottom diagram of Fig. \ref{stimulus}.
-Stimuli of this form are often used in cochlear\cite{Shepherd1999,Carlyon2005,Macherey2007,Smit2010} and visual\cite{SchmidtBak1996,Humayun1999} neural prostheses, as well as deep brain and muscle stimulation\cite{Merrill2005}.
-Electrical stimulation protocols have been used to learn about cortical function\cite{Tehovnik2006} and vestibulo-ocular reflex eye movements in chinchillas\cite{Davidovics2011}.
-High-frequency biphasic current pulses may also be useful in reversible peripheral nerve block that would be desirable in some clinical applications\cite{TaideGroat2005}.
-We will investigate the influence of the amplitude of the pulses as well as their period $T_i$, width $\tau$ and delay $\tau_1$ between the onsets of the two phases.
+The emphasis of this work is on the charge-balanced stimulus shown in Fig. \ref{stimulus}a.
+We investigated how the amplitude, period $T_i$, width $\tau$ and delay $\tau_1$ between the onsets of the two phases, influence the neuron's response.
+Stimuli of this form are used in cochlear \cite{Shepherd1999,Carlyon2005,Macherey2007,Smit2010} and visual \cite{SchmidtBak1996,Humayun1999} neural prostheses, as well as deep brain stimulation \cite{Foutz2010} and muscle stimulation \cite{Merrill2005}.
+Electrical stimulation protocols have been used to learn about cortical function \cite{Tehovnik2006} and vestibulo-ocular reflex eye movements in chinchillas \cite{Davidovics2011}.
+High-frequency biphasic current pulses may also be useful in reversible peripheral nerve block that would be desirable in some clinical applications \cite{TaideGroat2005}.
+We also considered monopolar biphasic pulses, shown in Fig. \ref{stimulus}b, and calculated threshold dependence on IPG at different stimulation frequencies.